 Erica McIntyre is an improv and sketch comedian, and all around comedy nerd.
 She is a member of long-form improv teams Captain and Yeah Okay, as well as a CSz Seattle Pro Player.
 Erica has performed at the Del Close Marathon, Women in Comedy Festival, and has headlined with her sketch team, Doesn't Even Rhyme, at Seattle Sketchfest.
 Erica loves teaching improv and sharing her passion for comedy with others.

-A typical practice at The Loop would look like this:
+A typical practice at The Loop: